pucherot/Pi.Alert/README.md

 ### API
 A possibility to send a request to the Pi.Alert backend via different ways.
 Currently the API offers the possibility to query 4 things:
-  - System status (Counts all, online, offline, archived and new devices).
+  - System status *(Counts all, online, offline, archived and new devices)*
-  - All online devices (MAC, Name, Vendor, LastIP, Infrastructure, Infrastructure_port).
+  - All online devices *(MAC, Name, Vendor, LastIP, Infrastructure, Infrastructure_port)*
-  - All offline devices (MAC, Name, Vendor, LastIP, Infrastructure, Infrastructure_port)
+  - All offline devices *(MAC, Name, Vendor, LastIP, Infrastructure, Infrastructure_port)*
-  - Information about a specific device (all information, without events and presence)
+  - Information about a specific device *(all information, without events and presence)*

 With the API (from Pi.Alert 3.7.9+) it is possible to integrate Pi.Alert into Home Assistant.
 How it works, you can look up in the API documentation.